Anna Hazare and Ramdev appeal to two distinct social classes

 Compared to the 5,000 or so people who thronged Jantar Mantar at the peak of Anna's fast, Ramdev began his show with a dedicated audience of something around 40,000 people.
 While most of Anna's supporters were from the National Capital Region—plus shows of solidarity in the state capitals—the yoga guru mobilised people from all over the country, including a large contingent from West Bengal.
 Yet, the government risked a potential riot by taking forcibly evicting the crowd and shutting down the show in the early hours of last Sunday.
 What explains the visible double-standards?

 The answer is obvious.
 The 'civil society' that Anna represented was the influential metropolitan middle class, many of whom were PLUs.
 Ramdev's support base was drawn from primarily from B, C and D category towns and lacked either clout or glamour.
 The English-language media was openly contemptuous of his mission, portraying it as a variant of another RSS-sponsored gau rakshan show.
 There was not a single Bollywood star to keep company of the relatively unknown religious figures that graced Ramdev's dais.
 Even Anna was in two minds over being present on the stage.
-Each of the sadhus may have had a following of lakhs but they weren't from the power elite Delhi knew.
-To the 'opinion makers', it was an assembly of obscurantists.
+Each of the sadhus may have had a following of lakhs but this was not the power elite of Delhi knew.
+To them, it was an assembly of obscurantists.

 The scepticism of the PLUs contrasted starkly with the earnestness with which the Hindi channels dealt with the Ramdev phenomenon.
 To their viewership, Ramdev was a venerated figure and not someone whose raw understanding of economics was worthy of mockery.